SpaceTeam/uHoubolt/README.md

 - GNSS reception marginal when fully assembled
 - Recovery shock absorbers worked well but need more testing & characterization
 - Igniter breech PTFE seals annoying, elastomer o-rings would probably be better
-- Igniter manufacturing nconsistent and depentdent on experience
+- Igniter manufacturing inconsistent and dependent on experience
 - Umbilical decoupling not reliable enough